brown-rabbit/Parshu_PiLabs/tailscale-remote-access/README.md

 - Why routers normally block incoming connections
 - How VPN-based networking tools like Tailscale simplify remote server access
 - Basic server management using SSH
-- Used the Authentication keys so no need for the passcodes.
+- Used authentication keys so password entry is not required..

 ---